twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **KerningShowGridLines** – Displays grid lines.
 Default is on.

 ### Last Time, Most Recently Used Files, Most Recently Used Projects
 * **File_#** – Include fonts and/or projects opened last time or recently used in the **File: Reopen** menu whereas # is a number.
 Old versions stores up to 7 files while recent versions stores up to 26 fonts and 10 projects.
 The menu will appear empty (new versions) or dimmed (old versions) if the above keys are removed or if **Clear file list** is selected from the menu.
-When opening a non-existing file prior to version 7.0, the entry is removed (newer versions don't).
+When opening a non-existing file prior to version 7.0 (not newer versions), the entry is removed.

 ### Metrics (used in the Automatic Metrics Wizard)
 * **AutoMetricsExcludeEmptyGlyphs** – Used with **Additional Options: Exclude empty glyphs (recommended)**.